kevmo314/prospero.vm/README.md

 ```

 I don't think it's cheating but I also recognize that a logical extension of that is compiling
 the program into `#define`'s which probably would yield more of a speedup.
+If one wanted to make
+my solution more dynamic, I would recommend building a `.vm` to ptx compiler and letting ptxas
+do its thing, then manually do the `cudaLaunchKernel()` dance and ship the ptx to the GPU dynamically.

+This is a cute trick we do in [SCUDA](https://github.com/kevmo314/scuda).